MiguelSavignano/dockerize-stack/README.md

 # Dockerize Stack for development

-This it's a generator for generate docker files for application in development
+This it's a generator for generate Dockerfile and docker-compose for your application in development

 ## Install
 ```